grisuno/LazyOwn/COMMANDS.md

     createrevshell

 Note:
-    - Ensure that `lhost` and `lport` are set before running this command.
+    - Ensure that `lhost` and `lport` are assign before running this command.
     - The script will listen for incoming connections on the specified `lport` and connect back to `lhost`.
     - Adjust the `lhost` and `lport` as needed for your specific environment.